19992018/100-days-of-code/log.md

 After my break I hope to finish up the contact form and perhaps add ready-made footers.

-### Project: High School- Results and school rules page
+### Project: High School- Contact form
 #### 12 noon to 1pm
 Finished up the contact form (It is yet to be styled) I also added a footer to index.htl

 I customize the footer in the next session.
 I also start beautifying and properly styling the website.

+### Project: High School- Footer
+#### 2pm to 3pm
+Customized the footer.
+For some reason it looks okay on the index.html page but not the other pages.

+Tomorrow I beautify and style everything Including the footer.